Career

 • Chemistry

-Quite a few physicists also work in professions that are remote from universities and laboratory professions, research and development.
-Here is an (incomplete) list of other possible fields of application:
+Quite a few physicists also work in jobs very far from universities and observatories, laboratory jobs, research and development.
+Here is an (incomplete) list of other possible fields of employment:

 • IT / Data processing